dsor-isr/Paper-PathFollowingSurvey/README.md

 ### Run a simulation experiment

 - Start the 3D gazebo simulation along with all the control and navigation algorithms.
 The 2 supported vehicles in this demo are 'myellow' and 'mvector'.
 The latter can be actuated in 'surge', 'sway' and 'yaw/yaw-rate', while the 'myellow' vehicle can only be controlled in 'surge' and 'yaw/yaw-rate'.
+If gazebo visual mode is too heavy, you can disable the 3D simulation gui 🤓!
 ```
-roslaunch experiments_bringup start_gazebo_simulation.launch name:=myellow
+roslaunch experiments_bringup start_gazebo_simulation.launch name:=myellow gui:=true
 ```

 - Start a pre-defined path following mission.
 The name of the vehicle must match the previous one.
 The supported paths in this demo are 'bernoulli' and 'lawn_mower'.